-Click on the little symbol on the tool bar to pop it open to full-screen size.
-The keyboard's left arrow key acts as an 'instant replay'.
-The tour's title opens a new window with the tour's database for the location of the individual spots.
+These videos are designed to be played in full-screen mode.
+Click on the little symbol on the tool bar to pop them open.
+Each tour's title opens a new window with the tour's database for the location of the individual spots.

 Here are a few I whipped up: